leplusorg/docker-latex/README.md

 the same release cycle as the parent
 [alpine docker images](https://hub.docker.com/_/alpine).
-Note that although the risk might be low, Alpine Linux is using an alternative implementation of C standard library called Musl which is smaller but might behave differently from the more widely used GNU C library.
+Note that although the risk might be low, Alpine Linux is using an alternative implementation of C the standard library called Musl which is smaller but might behave differently from the more widely used GNU C library.
 Hopefully Alpine's TeX package maintainers are thoroughly testing the ports but if you encounter any weird behavior with the `alpine` variant, we recommend trying the latest `debian` variant to